Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 What are the Benefits of Buy/Renew Third Party Four Wheeler Insurance?

-Apart from providing coverage from third party liability that may arise during an accident involving your car below mentioned are some other benefits of purchasing third party car insurance:
+Apart from providing coverage from third party liability insurance that may arise during an accident involving your car below mentioned are some other benefits of purchasing this car insurance:

-• Helps in Complying With the Laws: Third party car insurance policy is mandatory in India and if you are caught driving your car without or without a third party insurance policy, you can be penalized.
+• Helps in Complying With the Laws: Third party car insurance (TPPD) policy is mandatory in India and if you are caught driving your car without or without a this policy, you can be penalized.
 Hence, having a third party insurance policy help you to comply with laws.With the help of this car insurance policy, you can drive your car legally without violating any traffic rule and save yourself from any type of fine or imprisonment.

 • Peace of Mind: In case of a mishap there can be immense financial pressure on people.
 If a third party is involved it becomes even more cumbersome.
 With third party insurance, you can be assured these liabilities will be covered which ultimately boosts your morale and lets you drive more freely.